|Servicemembers and civilian employees are advised to

-Fort McCoy’s Automotive Skills Center, building 1763, can help
+as the Fort McCoy Automotive Skills Center, building 1763, or a

 (Photo by Rob Schuette)